Parenting resources in 90 different languages

 - Access to a supportive environment including the use of IT, pre-teaching of strategies and vocabulary, use of recording devices, modified equipment, prompt cards, clearly labelled resources and visual timetables.

-- Access to internal and outreach programmes for example Speech and Language Therapy (SALT), Specific Learning Disorders base (SpLD) and the Communications Disorder Team.
-We also actively train our support staff to support and deliver intervention to pupils with ASD, speech and language, literacy or math.
+- Access to internal and outreach programmes for example Speech and Language Therapy (SALT), Specific Learning Disabilities base (SpLD) and the Communications Disorder Team.
+We also actively train our support staff to support and deliver intervention to pupils with ASD, speech and language needs, literacy or maths difficulties.

 - House Meetings and Buddies – we use these strategies to build relationships and self-esteem between pupils in vertical year groups.

-- Strategies to reduce anxiety / change behaviours.
-We employ a play therapist to work with children demonstrating behavioural or emotional challenges.
+- Strategies to reduce anxiety / change behaviours: we employ a play therapist to work with children demonstrating behavioural or emotional challenges.
 We also offer reduced timetables to children starting reception where appropriate and promote clear communication through teachers meet and greet at the start and end of each day.
+Anxiety mapping is also used to identify and reduce triggers throughout the school day.

-- Literacy: 1:1 Fischer Family Trust, Read/Write day and Word Wizards in addition to small group catch-up literacy sessions, daily phonics groups and diagnostic spelling schemes to bridge gaps in learning.
+- Literacy: 1:1 Fischer Family Trust, SpLD base interventions such as Word Wizards and Skate Park spelling, Toe by Toe and Precision monitoring.
+This is in addition to small group covid catch-up literacy sessions, daily phonics groups and diagnostic spelling schemes to bridge gaps in learning.

 - Communication with parents and professionals.
-We run two sets of parents evenings across the year in addition to early-bird reading/maths and theme specific evenings for example reading workings or protective behaviours workshops.
-We work closely with parents to ensure that they understand any professional reports and offer regular liaison to parents of children with SEND.
-We also regularly review targets with the children, parents, class teachers and the INCO.
+We run two sets of parent’s evenings across the year and provide a school report at the end of the academic year.
+We work very closely with a range of external professionals including those from health (such as physiotherapists, speech and language therapists and paediatricians) and specialist teachers in their respective fields (such as hearing impairment, physical and neurological impairment, communication and autism).
+We also support parents to ensure that they understand any professional reports and offer regular liaison to parents of children with SEND.
+We also regularly review targets with the children, parents, class teachers and the SENCO.

 - Access to medical intervention.
 We have strategies in place for the use of personal medication in addition to specific training for staff including epi-pen training and first-aid.
-We offer access to the school nurse and are able to put in place support plans for children with short term medical needs or children with significant needs and allergies.
+We offer access to the school nurse and ensure health care plans are written for children with medical needs or children with significant needs and allergies.

 3. How will the curriculum be matched to my child?